Azure/azure-sdk-for-java/sdk/core/azure-json/README.md

 ## Examples

-Checkout the [samples README][samples_readme] for in-depth examples on how to use Azure JSON.
+Check out the [samples README][samples_readme] for in-depth examples on how to use Azure JSON.

 ## Troubleshooting